kermitas/ChessProblem/cp-main/README.md

 - to create distribution `pack` (generated distribution will be located at `target/pack` folder)
 - to quit SBT `exit`

-You can use ready distribution without SBT, it is located at `cp-main/distribution`.
+There is also pre prepared distribution and you can use it without SBT.
+It is located at `cp-main/distribution`.

 ### Run (under SBT):
 - go to cp-main project folder `cd cp-main`